 WIRELESS TO MOBILE

 The Fuji X-A2 makes it easy for you to share your photos by downloading the simple app for either IOS or Android.
 The FN button on the top allows you to send your photos to your phone to easily upload, tweet or share.
-I used the app to share this Instagram photo below.
+I used the app to share this Instagram and Facebook and Pinterest.